baztian/pxeboot/README.md

     mount on linux system
     chmod -R ug+rwX,o+rX,o-w /Public/isos/myiso

+## unnattended configuration

+Run

+    docker compose up

+in order to provide the unattended seed (I'm running it on 192.168.178.38)

 ## Either boot via PXE.

 Get additional files not provided in this repo.